 The hair may start to naturally part in places

-When the hair is at this point is different for different breeds, but you should start checking after two months and then every two weeks up to three months.
-By the time it gets to 12 to 14 weeks, the coat should really now be stripped, although there are variations from breed to breed, so knowing what to look for is essential.
-For more detail and even better insight, see our world-renowned expert advice in our support section.
+This point is different for different breeds, but you should start checking after two months and then every two weeks up to three months.
+By the time it gets to 12 to 14 weeks, the coat should really now be stripped although there are variations from breed to breed, so knowing what to look for is essential.
+For more detail and even better insight, see our expert advice in our support section.